jackyzha0/jackyzha0.github.io/content/posts/agentic-computing.md

 Just as the early internet was built on top of telephone networks, we can build a new set of cozier, smaller networks on top of an internet that is showing its age.

-Maybe we bring back the philosophy of LANs, but rather than networks based around closeness in physical distance bounded by routers, we created networks based around closeness in **social and trust space**?
+Maybe we bring back the philosophy of LANs, but rather than networks based around closeness in physical distance bounded by routers, we created networks based around closeness in **social and trust space**[^1]?
 What about [Communal Computing Networks](https://alexanderobenauer.com/labnotes/027/)?
-What if I could make an [[thoughts/Overlay Network|overlay network]] with all my friends who are interested in poetic computation?[^1]

 [^1]: In a magic world where IPv6 was adopted by everyone, every computer and device would have a unique address to send and receive things from.
 It would enable people to host things again, to have their own little home dinner parties instead of always going out to the restaurant.
 Unfortunately, IPv6 adoption has been really slow and we're stuck in a world where IPv6 isn't widespread enough to assume that most users have an IPv6 address as of yet.